 Finishing your education (secondary or post-secondary) presents you with a unique crossroad.
 Many choose the path of that first job and the beginnings to what is deemed to be a normal life.
 What those people fail to realize is that travel after graduating can provide an alternate route to that normal life.
 A route that can educate and present opportunities to you in ways your high school, college, or university just couldn’t.
-It’s detour and a scenic route to say the least.
+It’s a detour and a scenic route, to say the least.

 With that in mind, here are 7 reasons why you should travel after graduating: